Hello. Welcome to my site! Please browse my books. If you have questions, please send me an email.

 A Continuing Family Saga.

-1915 Southern Ukraine: Fifteen-year-old Katarina takes little notice of the Great War and the regional conflicts in southern Ukraine — until she's injured in a rebel attack on the family farm.
-Her wealthy sister, Anna, offers safety behind the secluded walls of her husband’s estate.
-For women, in the German-speaking Mennonite world, the apron strings of freedom are held tightly by tradition.
-But Katarina has unorthodox plans for her life.
-Then, Russia erupts into civil war.
-And Ukraine demands independence.
-And now the future is anyone’s guess.
+1915 Southern Ukraine: Fifteen-year-old Katarina takes little notice of the Great War and the regional conflicts in southern Ukraine — until she's injured in a rebel attack.
+Traumatized by the event, she seeks security at her her wealthy sister's estate.
+But in this German-speaking Mennonite world, the apron strings of freedom are held tightly by tradition.
+Katarina's unorthodox plans for her life are disrupted by Russia's civil war and Ukraine's demands for independence.
+The future is anyone’s guess.

-1951 Germany: After WW2, Peter’s adopted mother Katarina is presumed dead.
-But as a former refugee from Ukraine and betrayed by Nazi Germany, Peter is keenly aware of Stalin’s gaslighting tactics and Germany’s lies.
-Scarred by grisly war memories and intergenerational trauma, he challenges his confusion and guilt into transcribing Katarina’s newly found cryptic diaries from the Russian Civil War — believing the secret to her disappearance lies somewhere within the pages of history.
+1951 Germany: When Katarina is presumed dead during WW2, her adopted son, Peter, challenges his confusion and guilt into transcribing Katarina’s newly found cryptic diaries from the Russian Civil War — believing the secret to her disappearance lies somewhere within the pages of history.
 But if the lid to Pandora’s box is opened, can it ever be closed again?

-Themes: conservative religion, Mennonites, Ukraine, grief, loss, trauma, emigration, politics, history, Christianity
+Themes: faith, Mennonites, Ukraine, grief, loss, trauma, emigration

 An introduction to the historical, political, and cultural background of the Mennonite people living in southern Ukraine at the beginning of the Russian Civil War.